ksoze84/sokore/README.md

 ### Constructor

-You may define a constructor in your class.
+You may define a constructor in your kore class.
 But is not necessary

 **Prefer defining an instanceCreated() method on the kore over the constructor to execute initial code.**